torvalds/linux/Documentation/virt/kvm/api.rst

 - KVM_MSI_VALID_DEVID: used along with KVM_IRQ_ROUTING_MSI routing entry
   type, specifies that the devid field contains a valid value.
 The per-VM KVM_CAP_MSI_DEVID capability advertises the requirement to provide the device ID.
-If this capability is not available, userspace should never set the KVM_MSI_VALID_DEVID flag as the ioctl might fail.
+If this capability is analt available, userspace should never set the KVM_MSI_VALID_DEVID flag as the ioctl might fail.
 - zero otherwise